Paint Ideas for Walls — 29 Inspiring Ways Designers Use Paint in Modern Homes

 Zoning a room with wallpaper aside, you could zone or define specific areas in your home using color.
 Tones can be used as a way to connect rooms – for instance, colors used in the exteriors can be repeated in a bedroom or kitchen, creating a lovely connection between all areas in the home.

 When it comes to painting interior doors, if you are open to adding drama and intrigue, choose a bold hue.
-Largely, bright colors add energy to a space, while more muted tones help create a soothing and tranquil space.
-For a kids' bedroom or a playroom, a brightly painted door will do well, but if the room is a more tranquil space like a reading room or bedroom, you might want to go ahead with a lighter tone.
+Generally, bright colors add energy to a space while more muted tones help create a soothing and tranquil feel.
+For a kids' bedroom or a playroom, a brightly painted door will do well, but if the room is a more calming space like a reading room or bedroom, you might want to go ahead with a lighter tone.

 Purchased a lovely, expensive artwork and want to give it the pride of place?
 While there are several considerations like how high to hang art above furniture, you also want to ensure the wall you hang it on allows the piece to shine.
 One way of doing so is by painting the wall a dark tone.
-Perhaps a color used scantily in the artwork could be used on the wall, in a deeper tone.
+Perhaps a color used scantily in the artwork could be used on the wall, in a deeper tone for a cohesive feel.
 This will give a gallery-like effect to the home.

 'Paint color and finish can completely transform a space and serve as a canvas for the rest of the design,' says Barbra Bright, founder of Barbra Bright Design.
 'I chose red for this space in part because I wanted it to reflect my design style – bold!
 It is also a color that I knew would highlight the art and finishes in the room.'

 Have a large living room that's missing an interesting architectural detail?
 Create one with paint.
-A wall paneling alternative, you can divide the room into equal halves with half-painted walls.
-This paint technique can give a new, fresh dimension to the room.
+As a wall paneling alternative, you can divide the room into equal halves with half-painted walls - a paint technique that can give a new, fresh dimension to the room.

 'For this psychologist cabinet, our client wanted a space where his patients could wind down, open their hearts and minds, and dream,' say Sabrina and Aude.
 'We wanted them to almost be transported into a different dimension.
-It was also important to create a space that wasn’t too ‘overwhelming’ or distracting; the design of the room needed to help relaxation, without interrupting the flow of thoughts.
-In light of this, we limited the clouds to the ceiling, where we created an illusion of a relaxing blue sky, and chose a soft pink hue for the walls, a warm and comforting shade that complements the color of the ceiling nicely and also plays with the masculine/feminine concept.'
+It was also important to create a space that wasn’t too "overwhelming" or distracting; the design of the room needed to help relaxation, without interrupting the flow of thoughts.'

 Gold has been making a big splash in home design, showing homeowners how to decorate with jewel tones.
 The luxe color adds a classic metallic touch to spaces, marrying it with other on-trend materials like marble and brass for the ultimate chic statement.
 When it comes to interesting paint techniques, gold leafing is a lovely, modern touch.